 203. Dairy Arithmetic.
 Credit one hour.
-Lectures, recitations, and laboratory practice, T Th 9-12.
-Room 120.
-Professor GUTHRIE.
+Recitations, and laboratory practice, T Th 9-12.
+Room 119.
+Professor Ross.

 A thorough drill is provided in such problems as are constantly arising in all kinds of dairy work and in the keeping of factory accounts.